ihsn/DataArchivistGuide/index.rst

 ================================================

-After all data and documentation files are gathered and checked, import the data files in the Toolkit.
-In the Microdata Management Toolkit, order the files in a logical fashion (e.g. sequentially through sections).
+After all data and documentation files are gathered and checked, import the data files in the Editor.
+In the Metadata Editor, order the files in a logical fashion (e.g., sequentially through sections).

 .. note::
    If you are documenting a population census and have very large